prasaar/aiwhispr/README.md

 # AIWhispr

-## Note : We are working on a release (Version:GoldenWattle) tested on AWS,Azure with some new features.This will be available on 13 Sep, 5 PM AEST.
+## Note : We are working on a release (Version:GoldenWattle) tested on AWS,Azure with some new features.This will be available on 13 August 2023, 5 PM AEST.

 ## Overview
 AIWhispr is a semantic search engine that